There are thousands of dog breeds in the world, many of which were created by nature.

 They dislike other animals, so they will not visit the dog park.

-Dogs of the Akita breed are energetic and require exercise, so a larger yard with a higher fence is ideal.
+Akita dogs are energetic and require exercise, so a larger yard with a higher fence is ideal for them.

 This dog is notoriously aggressive around the food receptacle, which is one of the many reasons it is one of the most frequently banned dog breeds.